cybercongress/foundation/euler-foundation/foundation.md

 The created voting in the euler\~Foundation DAO:
 ![foundation-congress-agent-kernel-app-manager-proposal](./screens/foundation-congress-agent-kernel-app-manager-proposal.png)

-We need to create a proposal in the cyber~Congress DAO, that we will vote `yes` on, to set the Cogress Agent as the app mananger in the Foundation DAO:
+We need to create a proposal in the cyber~Congress DAO, that we will vote `yes` on, to set the Cogress Agent as the app manager in the Foundation DAO:

 Command (cast tx):